UpSync-Dev/docker-compose-mongo-replica-set/README.md

 * [Robo 3T](#robo-3t)
 * [Thanks / Further Reading](#thanks--further-reading)

+## Disclaimer
+> :warning: **This setup is purely for local development purposes.**
+>
+> This setup should not be used for production applications as it was not built with that in mind.

 ## What is it?
 This `docker-compose` setup starts a local mongo replica set with 3 instances running on:
 - mongo1:30001